lastmile-ai/mcp-agent/examples/temporal_plugin/README.md

 ## Usage Methods

-### Method 1: Separate Worker and Workflow Files
+### Method 1: MCP Server with Temporal Workflows

-This approach separates the worker and workflow execution into different processes, useful for distributed systems.
+This approach exposes Temporal workflows as MCP tools that can be called by Claude Desktop or other MCP clients.

 **Step 1: Define your workflow** (`basic_workflow.py`):
 ```python